AlchemismCrypto/crypto-sniper-bot/README.md

 - Avalanche
 - Ethereum
 - Polygon
-- Cronos
+- Base
-- Milkomeda
+- Optimism
-- Metis
+- Mantle
 - Fantom
-- Dogechain

 To switch the blockchain the bot operates on, simply update the WSS_NODE endpoint in the config.ini file to the desired endpoint.